ChrisWu1997/PQ-NET/README.md

   sh scripts/lamp/dec_lamp_seq2seq.sh
   ```

-The results will be saved in`proj_log/pqnet-PartNet-Lamp/results/` by default
+The results will be saved in`proj_log/pqnet-PartNet-Lamp/results/` by default.

 ## Pre-trained models

-Please use this [link]() to download the pretrained model.
+Please use this [link](https://disk.pku.edu.cn:443/link/05D7AD5D179F9F15508323C7141B1918) to download the pretrained model.
+Download and extract it under `proj_log/`, so that all test scripts can be directly excecuted.